Click here to see a review of our 2013 season.

 Supporting Local Farming and Quality Food Production

-distances, it’s much better for the environment; you are also supporting your local economy.
+in from great distances, it’s much better for the environment; you are also supporting your local economy.

 You meet and know the farmer who is growing your food.
 You know that the farmland is worked with

 care, to support the farm’s production and to ensure the future of local farming for generations to come.
-And local,

-stands and farmers’ markets.
+prices at farm stands and farmers’ markets.
 This fluctuates with the supply of produce from week

 to week.
 In the early and late seasons when variety is more limited, the value of the box may be slightly

-less, in order

-not to inundate you with heaps of radishes and lettuce mix !
+less, so we don't inundate you with heaps of radishes & lettuce mix !
 During peak

-season, we will be able to add a bit more to the box, to take advantage of all the varieties of fruits and vegetables available at that time.
+season, we are able to add a bit more to the box, to take advantage of all the varieties of fruits & vegetables available

 Your Share in the Adventure of Farming